AndersDJohnson/use-redux-graphql/packages/use-redux-graphql-apollo/README.md

 ```

 And again, if you want to extend a remote GraphQL schema, we'll have to
-replace `type Query` with `extend type Query`, but here we want to keepA
+replace `type Query` with `extend type Query`, but here we want to keep
 the external schema file pure for the TypeScript tooling, so we'll replace at runtime:

 ```ts